patrickegon/patrickegon/README.md

 # 👋 Patrick Egon | Data Scientist

-Graduated in Natural Sciences (Biology) and holds an MSc in Biodiversity, Genetics and Evolution.
-Experienced in data science with a strong background in bioinformatics and molecular biology.
+Experienced in data science with a strong background in Data Analysis, ETL, Python, R, SQL, ML and Bioinformatics.

 ## 🚀 Expertise: Data Analysis, ETL and ML.